grambank/grambank-analysed/README.md

 You can run almost all the scripts in this repository on your personal computer, with the exception of the BRMS analysis and also possibly the INLA-analysis (depending on if it's possible to install INLA on your machine).
 You can read more about the possible Makefile rules you can run [here](https://github.com/grambank/grambank-analysed/blob/main/R_grambank/README.md).

+## Grambank reposes general
+Within the Grambank project we have several Git reposes.
+You can see an overview [here](https://github.com/grambank/grambank/wiki/Git-repos-structure)

 ## Git submodules
 This Git repository contains git submodules.
 That means that this repository is linked to other git repositories in a principled way.
 In this instance this repository has git submodules for the following repostiroeies: grambank-cldf, AUTOTYP-data, glottolog-cldf and WALS.